Paris Agreement

-It aims to help countries adapt to climate change effects, and mobilize enough finance.
+The treaty aims to help countries adapt to climate change effects, and mobilize enough finance.
 Under the agreement, each country must determine, plan, and regularly report on its contributions.
 No mechanism forces a country to set specific emissions targets, but each target should go beyond previous targets.
 In contrast to the 1997 Kyoto Protocol, the distinction between developed and developing countries is blurred, so that the latter also have to submit plans for emission reductions.

+The Paris Agreement was opened for signature on 22 April 2016 (Earth Day) at a ceremony inside the UN Headquarters in New York.
+After the European Union ratified the agreement, sufficient countries had ratified the agreement responsible for enough of the world's greenhouse gases for the agreement to enter into force on 4 November 2016.

-The agreement was lauded by world leaders, but criticized as insufficiently binding by some environmentalists and analysts.
-There is debate about the effectiveness of the agreement.
-While current pledges under the Paris Agreement are insufficient for reaching the set temperature goals, there is a mechanism of increased ambition.
-The Paris Agreement has been successfully used in climate litigation forcing countries and an oil company to strengthen climate action.
-On 4 July 2022, the Supreme Federal Court of Brazil recognized the Paris agreement as a human rights treaty.
+World leaders have lauded the agreement.
+However, there is debate about its effectiveness, with some environmentalists and analysts criticizing it for not being strict enough.
+While pledges under the Paris Agreement are insufficient for reaching the set temperature goals, there is a mechanism of increased ambition.
+The Paris Agreement has been successfully used in climate litigation in the late 2010s forcing countries and oil companies to strengthen climate action.

+Aims

+The aim of the agreement, as described in Article 2, is to have a stronger response to the danger of climate change; it seeks to enhance the implementation of the United Nations Framework Convention on Climate Change through:

+Countries furthermore aim to reach "global peaking of greenhouse gas emissions as soon as possible."